badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

 - Bivariate analysis involves analyzing the relationship between two variables.
 We can use scatter plots to visualize the relationship between each pair of feature.

 ### Q- Mention the two kinds of target variables for predictive modeling.

+- In predictive modeling, target variables can be classified into two main types:
+    - Continuous Target Variables:
+        - They numerical variables that can take on any value within a range.
+        - They are used in regression problems with regression models like Linear Regression, Random Forest, Decision Trees etc.
+        - Applications: Predicting house prices, forecasting stock prices, etc.

+    - Categorical Target Variables:
+        - They are variables that represent categories or groups.
+        - They are used in classification problems with classification models such as Logistic Regression, Decision Trees, Random Forests etc.
+        - Applications: Spam detection (spam or not spam), image recognition (cat, dog, or other), medical diagnosis (disease present or not), etc.

 ### Q- What information could you gain from a box-plot?